LonamiWebs/Telethon/readthedocs/quick-references/faq.rst

 My account was deleted/limited when using the library
 =====================================================

+First and foremost, **this is not a problem exclusive to Telethon.
+Any third-party library is prone to cause the accounts to appear banned.**
+Even official applications can make Telegram ban an account under certain circumstances.
+Third-party libraries such as Telethon are a lot easier to use, and as such, they are misused to spam, which causes Telegram to learn certain patterns and ban suspicious activity.

+There is no point in Telethon trying to circumvent this.
+Even if it succeeded, spammers would then abuse the library again, and the cycle would repeat.

 The library will only do things that you tell it to do.
 If you use the library with bad intentions, Telegram will hopefully ban you.